Last Updated: May 1, 2018

 A cookie?
 I’d love a cookie.

 Hey, are you okay?
-Are you having a stroke?

-No, no. This is just how lawyers talk.
+Yes, don't worry.
+This is just how lawyers talk.

 Anything else I should know about?

 You have the right to see the personal information you’ve provided to us, and to request we delete it from our database within a reasonable time.